hasithaa/bal.tips/content/post/types/structured/tuple/index.md

 draft : true
 ---
 {{<md class="summary">}}
-Like an Array, a Tuple type describes a set of list values.
-However, a Tuple type specifies a set of types separately for each member of the list.
-The Tuple type syntax is fixed in length by default, but it can be variable length with a **rest field**.
+Like an [Array]({{< relref "../array" >}}), a Tuple type describes a set of list values.
+However, The Tuple syntax specifies a set of types separately for each member of the list.
+The Tuple syntax is fixed in length by default, but it can be variable length with a **rest field**.
 {{</md>}}
 {{<md class="syntax">}}
 * Fixed Length : `[𝓣, 𝓢]`